chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Import generation assumes direct parent and uses only module filename, ignoring relative subpackage path.", "PROJECT NOTE": "Fix in PyAllExportUtil.addOrUpdateImportForModuleSymbol: derive moduleName by computing the relative path from target __init__.py directory to source PyFile and dot-joining directories (e.g., using VfsUtilCore.getRelativePath).", "NEW INSTRUCTION": "WHEN relative path includes subdirectories THEN build dotted module path and use it" }

+[2025-12-23 10:23] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected trailing comma not present after adding skip", "ROOT CAUSE": "PytestSkipToggler.toggleOnParam adds marks/skip but doesn’t insert a trailing comma in the pytest.param argument list (and marks list), so result text mismatches expectations.", "PROJECT NOTE": "Update PytestSkipToggler.toggleOnParam (lines ~159–193) to ensure that when constructing/updating pytest.param(...), the last argument ends with a comma and marks lists include a trailing comma after appended skip.", "NEW INSTRUCTION": "WHEN adding skip mark in pytest.param THEN append trailing comma to argument list" }

+[2025-12-23 10:24] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected/actual file content mismatch",
+    "ROOT CAUSE": "PytestSkipToggler.toggleOnParam does not add a trailing comma after adding marks.", "PROJECT NOTE": "Adjust src/main/kotlin/.../PytestSkipToggler.kt in toggleOnParam (lines ~159–193) to insert a trailing comma after the marks argument or within the marks list when modifying pytest.param.", "NEW INSTRUCTION": "WHEN adding marks to pytest.param arguments THEN append a trailing comma to the changed part" }

+[2025-12-23 10:26] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Fixture result mismatch: expected trailing comma not present", "ROOT CAUSE": "toggleOnParam in PytestSkipToggler.kt adds skip without appending a trailing comma in pytest.param arguments/marks.", "PROJECT NOTE": "Adjust src/main/.../PytestSkipToggler.toggleOnParam to append a trailing comma after inserting marks=[...pytest.mark.skip] or after extending existing marks.", "NEW INSTRUCTION": "WHEN modifying pytest.param arguments or marks list THEN append a trailing comma" }

+[2025-12-23 10:26] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected text mismatch in file comparison", "ROOT CAUSE": "PytestSkipToggler.toggleOnParam does not add a trailing comma after inserting skip mark.", "PROJECT NOTE": "Update PytestSkipToggler.toggleOnParam to append a trailing comma in pytest.param arguments and inside marks lists when adding pytest.mark.skip.", "NEW INSTRUCTION": "WHEN adding pytest.mark.skip to pytest.param THEN append a trailing comma to arguments" }

+[2025-12-23 10:26] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError: expected and actual text differ", "ROOT CAUSE": "toggleOnParam does not add a trailing comma when inserting skip mark(s).", "PROJECT NOTE": "Update PytestSkipToggler.toggleOnParam (lines ~159–193 in PytestSkipToggler.kt) to append commas after newly added marks and after the marks argument.", "NEW INSTRUCTION": "WHEN adding skip to pytest.param arguments THEN append a trailing comma to inserted elements" }

+[2025-12-23 10:27] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "ASTNode supplied to addAfter; PsiElement required", "ROOT CAUSE": "ensureTrailingComma used generator.createComma() (ASTNode) where addAfter expects PsiElement.", "PROJECT NOTE": "In this codebase, generator.createComma() returns an ASTNode; use .psi when inserting.", "NEW INSTRUCTION": "WHEN inserting a generated comma with addAfter THEN use generator.createComma().psi as element" }

+[2025-12-23 10:28] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Argument type mismatch: ASTNode used where PsiElement required", "ROOT CAUSE": "Code passed generator.createComma() (ASTNode) to addAfter, which expects a PsiElement.", "PROJECT NOTE": "In this codebase, generator.createComma() returns an ASTNode; use .psi or create a comma PsiElement via createExpressionFromText if needed.", "NEW INSTRUCTION": "WHEN inserting a comma via generator.createComma THEN call addAfter(generator.createComma().psi, target)"
+}

+[2025-12-23 10:30] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError due to expected vs actual text mismatch", "ROOT CAUSE": "Tests were updated to expect a trailing comma but the intention implementation still emits no trailing comma.", "PROJECT NOTE": "Implement trailing comma emission in PytestSkipToggler.toggleOnParam (src/main/.../PytestSkipToggler.kt) when adding pytest.mark.skip to marks.", "NEW INSTRUCTION": "WHEN Parametrize skip mark format must change THEN modify PytestSkipToggler.toggleOnParam to emit trailing comma"
+}

+[2025-12-23 10:30] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "search_replace",
+    "ERROR": "Unbalanced quotes in search/replace strings",
+    "ROOT CAUSE": "The edit added stray double quotes to Kotlin string literals in both search and replace, producing malformed patterns.", "PROJECT NOTE": "Prefer constructing new PSI via PyElementGenerator in PytestSkipToggler.toggleOnParam instead of raw text to avoid quoting/comma issues.", "NEW INSTRUCTION": "WHEN search_replace includes Kotlin string literals with quotes THEN verify escaping and balanced quotes first"
+}

+[2025-12-23 10:32] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Expected text mismatch in fixture result", "ROOT CAUSE": "Tests were updated to expect a trailing comma in marks, but PytestSkipToggler.toggleOnParam still generates marks without the trailing comma.", "PROJECT NOTE": "Adjust PytestSkipToggler.kt toggleOnParam to build marks lists and new marks args as '...[...,],'.", "NEW INSTRUCTION": "WHEN rebuilding or creating marks list text THEN append a trailing comma inside brackets" }

+[2025-12-23 10:33] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError: expected vs actual text mismatch", "ROOT CAUSE": "Tests were changed to expect a trailing comma while implementation still outputs without it.", "PROJECT NOTE": "Implement trailing comma in PytestSkipToggler.toggleOnParam by generating marks=[pytest.mark.skip,] via PSI; do not modify TogglePytestSkipIntentionParametrizeTest.", "NEW INSTRUCTION": "WHEN Parametrize skip requires trailing comma THEN generate marks=[pytest.mark.skip,] in toggleOnParam"
+}